Who is Rishi Sunak? Inside the race for Britain's next prime minister

 Mr. Sunak quit the cabinet in July, triggering an unprecedented ministerial rebellion against Mr. Johnson.

-The declaration from the clear front-runner throws down the gauntlet to Mr. Johnson, who returned from a holiday in the Caribbean to try to secure the backing of 100 lawmakers to get onto Monday's ballot.
+The declaration from the clear front-runner threw down the gauntlet to Mr. Johnson, who had returned from a holiday in the Caribbean to try to secure the backing of 100 lawmakers to get onto Monday’s ballot.

 During his previous time in Downing Street he was supported by many of the different factions in the party, including those on the right who spearheaded Britain’s departure from the European Union.

-This time, however, many previous backers have told Mr. Johnson he should step aside, noting that the country needs stability after Ms. Truss's chaotic six-weeks in power sparked turmoil on financial markets, hitting the value of the pound.
+This time, however, many previous backers had told Mr. Johnson he should step aside, noting that the country needs stability after Ms. Truss’s chaotic six-weeks in power sparked turmoil on financial markets, hitting the value of the pound.

 Mr. Johnson is also still facing a privileges committee investigation into whether he misled parliament over Downing Street parties during COVID-19 lockdowns.
 He could be forced to resign or be suspended from office if found guilty.

-Note: This story was reported by Reuters.
-This story was updated on Sunday after Mr. Johnson pulled out of the race.